Name resolution via VPN with Split Horizon DNS

 Windows 10 and 11 introduced Smart Multi-Homed Name Resolution (SMHNR), which sends DNS requests to multiple DNS servers simultaneously to speed up name resolution.

-However, this is an undesirable side effect, the requests for internal name resolution are sent to external DNS servers (“DNS leakage”).
+This is an undesirable side effect, the requests for internal name resolution are sent to external DNS servers (“DNS leakage”).
 Their operators can thus obtain a detailed overview of the organisation’s IT resources.

 The setting is Turn off smart multi-homed name resolution under Computer Configuration => Administrative Templates => Network > DNS Client.